thinkful-ei26/ethan-vb-client/README.md

 Have great vacation ideas of your own?
 Submit a suggestion for other users' requested trips.

 The live VacationBrain client app can be found deployed on Heroku at https://ethan-vb-client.herokuapp.com/.
+You can create an account or use the demo account (username: demo, password: password)

 The backend of the app is deployed on Heroku at https://ethan-vb-server.herokuapp.com/ and the server repo can be found at https://github.com/thinkful-ei26/ethan-vb-server.